TonyBUK/AoC/2015/Day20/readme.md

 **Python**

-Nothing overly fancy here, as this is really more of an algorithmic puzzle than one that leverages data structures etc.
+Nothing overly fancy here, as this is really more of an algorithmic puzzle than one that leverages data structures etc.  As a little bodge, to try and minimise just how much gets executed in the inner loop, I sacrifice array element 0, and use array elements 1 onwards in order to *very* slightly simplify array indexing etc.

 **C++**

+Identical to Python, but signficantly faster (around 3x).
+One of the perks of being closer to "bare metal".

 **C**